This original 1869 Shield Nickel has nice eye appeal and nice strike. Honest even wear. Nice color and surfaces. Certified: ANACS AU53

 ---|---|

-This wonderfully original 1874 Shield Nickel Doubled Die Obverse has great eye appeal with nice luster and nice strike.
-Great color and surfaces with just a hint of rub.
-Rather dramatic Doubled Die.
-Appears to be FS-101 (not noted on holder).
-Certified: PCGS AU55
+This wonderfully original 1868 Shield Nickel has nice eye appeal with nice luster and nice strike.
+Great color and surfaces.
+Grade: Nice BU

 Check by mail | Credit Card/PayPal |